gladw-in/online-ide/README.md

 - **[express](https://expressjs.com/)**: A minimal and flexible Node.js web framework for building web and mobile applications.
 - **[jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)**: A library for creating and verifying JSON Web Tokens (JWT) to securely transmit data between parties.
 - **[mongoose](https://mongoosejs.com/)**: A MongoDB Object Data Modeling (ODM) library for Node.js, offering schema-based data modeling.
+- **[crypto](https://nodejs.org/api/crypto.html)**: A Node.js core module that provides cryptographic functionality, such as hashing, HMAC, and encryption.
+- **[nodemailer](https://nodemailer.com/)**: A module for sending emails from Node.js applications using SMTP, with support for attachments and HTML content.
+- **[path](https://nodejs.org/api/path.html)**: A Node.js core module for working with file and directory paths.

 ## Python Libraries:
 - **[google-generativeai](https://ai.google.dev/gemini-api/docs/quickstart?lang=python)**: A collection of Google APIs and tools for integrating generative AI models into applications.